Before Sunrise poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Before Sunrise against these established plot points, we can identify how Richard Linklater utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Before Sunrise within the comedy genre.

 Richard Linklater's Structural Approach